ULHPC/tutorials/sequential/gnu-parallel/README.md

         parallel	[-j N] [OPTIONS]	COMMAND	{} :::: TASKLIST.LST

 If your COMMAND embed a pipe stage, you have to escape the pipe symbol as follows `\|`.
 Let's make some tests.
-The `-j <N>` option permits to define the jobs per machine - in particular you may want to use `-j 1` to enable a sequential resolution of the parallel command
+The `-j <N>` option permits to define the jobs per machine - in particular you may want to use `-j 1` to enable a sequential resolution of the parallel command.

 In all cases, the `parallel` command is available at the system across the ULHPC clusters.
 Run it once.